Posted by Dr. Matt Hand on Jun 24, 2019 3:32:36 PM

 Omega-3 fatty acids are essential nutrients most abundantly found in fish, nuts, and seeds.
-They play a crucial role³ in cell membrane structure as well as making hormones that regulate inflammation and the myelin sheath that acts as a neuroprotectant.
+They play a crucial role in cell membrane structure as well as making hormones that regulate inflammation and the myelin sheath that acts as a neuroprotectant.*³

-A study4 published in Neuropsychopharmacology looked at the effects of omega-3 supplementation on boys aged 8-14 with and without attention challenges.
-Results from this study found that omega-3 supplementation improved inattention in both groups of boys, suggesting that omega-3 fatty acids may be beneficial in healthy brain development.
+A study published in Neuropsychopharmacology looked at the effects of omega-3 supplementation on boys aged 8-14 with and without attention challenges.
+Results from this study found that omega-3 supplementation improved inattention in both groups of boys, suggesting that omega-3 fatty acids may be beneficial in healthy brain development.*4

-The recommended amount of omega-3 for children between 1,000mg and 1.6g per day, yet the standard over-the-counter gummies supplement contains a dose of 50mg per serving.
-At this rate, a child would need to consume an entire bottle in one day to get the immune system and brain health-boosting effects of omega-3, specifically eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) fatty acids.
+The recommended amount of omega-3 for children between 1,000 mg and 1,600 mg per day, yet the standard over-the-counter gummies supplement contains a dose of only 50 mg per serving.
+At this rate, a child would need to consume an entire bottle in one day to get the immune system and brain health-boosting effects of omega-3, specifically eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) fatty acids.*

 Zinc is a mineral found in a variety of foods including red meats, legumes, shellfish, seeds, nuts, dairy, and whole grains.
 We rarely see these foods in the diet of young children who prefer to reach for brightly colored packets of processed junk food and starches.

-But zinc is vital for the healthy development of reproductive organs, the brain, and the immune system.
-Deficiencies in this element adversely affect the development and function of cell-mediated innate immunity as well as the adaptive immune response.
-Zinc deficiency can lead to a weakened immune system and an increased susceptibility to infection and illness.
+But zinc is vital for the healthy development of reproductive organs, the brain, and the immune system.* Low levels of this element adversely affect the development and function of cell-mediated innate immunity as well as the adaptive immune response.

-Due to the importance of the dietary intake of zinc, researchers5 have looked at the combined effect of zinc with iron and magnesium in children with attention challenges and found that those with symptoms also exhibited lower plasma concentrations of all three minerals when compared to children without these unique conditions.
+Due to the importance of the dietary intake of zinc, researchers have looked at the combined effect of zinc with iron and magnesium in children with attention challenges and found that those with symptoms also exhibited lower plasma concentrations of all three minerals when compared to children without these unique conditions.*5

 Iron is another mineral that may be hard for children to get naturally through their diet, as most will avoid eating iron-rich foods such as legumes, liver, spinach, and shellfish.

-A 2014 study6 found that iron deficiency may explain as much as 30% of the severity of attention challenges in certain children.
-This is not surprising, as iron deficiency7 is the most common nutritional deficiency, affecting 20-50% of the world’s population.
-Additional research has confirmed that chronic low levels of iron can lead to impaired development of cognitive functions8.
+A 2014 study found that low levels of iron may explain as much as 30% of the severity of attention challenges in certain children.6 Iron deficiency is the most common nutritional deficiency, affecting 20-50% of the world’s population.7 Additional research has confirmed that low levels of iron can lead to impaired development of cognitive functions8.